MrValdez/PyCon-APAC-2018-renpy-workshop/README.md

     return
 ```

-"menu" is the keyword to add user interactivity. "jump" will bring the user to the label somewhere in the script (script management is something you need to learn if you started working on long scripts.
-But as a beginner, I recommend starting small).

-Reminder that "return" exits the program.
+"menu" is the keyword to add user interactivity. "jump" will bring the user to the label somewhere in the script.
+Remember that "return" exits the program.

 15. Hiding characters and adding special effect